Abhac786/Apparel_Product_Recommendation/README.md

 	* [plotly](https://plot.ly/)
 	* [PIL](https://pillow.readthedocs.io/en/5.2.x/)
 * GPU for training the [Convolution neural networks model](https://en.wikipedia.org/wiki/Convolutional_neural_network) and [word2vec model](https://en.wikipedia.org/wiki/Word2vec).
-## Execution and Running Code
-* Open the terminal and clone this repository by exectuting git clone https://github.com/Abhinav1004/Apparel-Recommendation.git
-* Run the jupyter notebook by jupyter notebook Apparel_Recommendation.ipynb
-* Start executing the cells by Shift+Enter

 ## Observation
 * We trained the seven models and recommended similar top 20 apparels with the least [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) for each model.
 * We calculated the average euclidean distance for each model by taking the mean and compared them using the line plot and bar graph